jpierer/duree/README.md

 ## Installation

 - Download the bin/duree binary from this repository and start it with your personal parameters.
-See usage section.
+See usage/parameters section.
 - In your browser create a bookmark-folder called **duree**.
 - Now create new bookmark folders in it.
 This are your startpage groups.
 - Under this groups, put your browser bookmarks.
 - That's it :)

-## Usage
+## Usage/Parameters

 ```
 $ ./duree